 What are we changing?
 How are we changing it?
 Why are we making the change?
 What happens if your account is inactive If you don't make any payments and there is no other activity on your account (except on a linked savings account) for six months we may treat your account as inactive.
 We're clarifying in our terms that this also means we won't re-issue any debit card associated with your account.
-To accurately reflect our processes What happens if you stop using your debit card?
-We're updating our terms to confirm that your debit card will not be automatically re-issued where there is no activity on it for six months in a row before the card's expiry date.
-You should contact us if you want your debit card to be re-issued.
-To reflect our operations
+To accurately reflect our processes What happens if you stop using your debit card? stop using re-issued where there is no activity on it for six months in a row before the card's

 What are we changing?
 How are we changing it?
 Why are we making the change?
-When we can close your account immediately We may end your agreement and close your account immediately, without notice, if (as well as other reasons which are listed in your agreement) we reasonably decide that you or any other authorised signatory or joint account holder are bankrupt or enter into an Individual Voluntary Arrangement. sonably decide reflect our We're changing our terms to confirm that we may also end your agreement and close your account immediately, without notice, if: You die.
+When we can close your account immediately We may end your agreement and close your account immediately, without notice, if (as well as other reasons which are listed in your agreement) we reasonably decide that you or any other authorised signatory or joint account holder are bankrupt or enter into an Individual Voluntary Arrangement.
+To accurately reflect our processes We're changing our terms to confirm that we may also end your agreement and close your account immediately, without notice, if: You die.
 We reasonably decide that: o you or any other authorised signatory or joint account holder are, or are likely to become, bankrupt, insolvent, or enter into an Individual Voluntary Arrangement or equivalent in the jurisdiction where your address is after you open an account; o you or anyone else take action which is, or could directly result in, a formal step being taken for bankruptcy or similar proceedings against you or any of your assets; or o you enter into or propose any composition, voluntary arrangement or scheme of arrangement with your creditors.
 Converting your We're updating our terms to do with when we can convert your account.
 To accurately account In future, if you have a packaged account, we can change this to a current account that doesn't have a fee if we reasonably believe that this would be appropriate for you.
 But we'll only do this in the following circumstances: reflect our processes We're withdrawing that particular type of account, or it's no longer on sale.
 You're no longer eligible for the packaged account.
 We reasonably believe your packaged account is no longer appropriate for you (for example, you're paying for a packaged account that you rarely or no longer use).
 If we convert your account, we'll tell you at least two months before the change takes effect.